Reviewing Sutter Rock Capital (SSSS) and Its Peers

-Sutter Rock Capital (NASDAQ: SSSS) is one of 139 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Sutter Rock Capital to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, earnings, analyst recommendations and dividends.
+Sutter Rock Capital (NASDAQ: SSSS) is one of 139 public companies in the “Investment offices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Sutter Rock Capital to related companies based on the strength of its institutional ownership, dividends, profitability, valuation, analyst recommendations, earnings and risk.

-30.6% of Sutter Rock Capital shares are owned by institutional investors.
-Comparatively, 22.5% of shares of all “Investment offices, not elsewhere classified” companies are owned by institutional investors.
-0.8% of Sutter Rock Capital shares are owned by company insiders.
-Comparatively, 6.1% of shares of all “Investment offices, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+30.6% of Sutter Rock Capital shares are held by institutional investors.
+Comparatively, 22.4% of shares of all “Investment offices, not elsewhere classified” companies are held by institutional investors.
+0.8% of Sutter Rock Capital shares are held by company insiders.
+Comparatively, 6.1% of shares of all “Investment offices, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for Sutter Rock Capital and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Sutter Rock Capital and its peers, as reported by MarketBeat.com.

 |Sell Ratings